 - Broken Access Control: Restrictions on what authenticated users are allowed to do are often not properly enforced.

-- Security Misconfiguration: Commonly a result of unsecured default configurations, incomplete or ad hoc configurations, open cloud storage, misconfigured HTTP headers, and verbose error messages containing sensitive information.
+- Security Misconfiguration: Commonly a result of unsecure default configurations, incomplete or ad hoc configurations, open cloud storage, misconfigured HTTP headers, and verbose error messages containing sensitive information.

 - Cross-Site Scripting (XSS): XSS attacks occur when malicious scripts are injected, generally in the form of a browser side script, into trusted websites.
 These can occur when a web application uses input from a user in the output it generates without first validating or encoding it.